IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

    Current weights: # <--- this is the current strategy allocation (valid only if you are already using the strategy)
        TLT: 0.2
        SPY: 0.8
-   Target weights:  # <--- this is the strategy allocation target
+   Target weights:  # <--- this is the strategy allocation target.
+The percentage of the assets in your portfolio should match these
        TLT: 0.5
        SPY: 0.5
    Prices: